open/close all folders

 - Urien's ending in Street Fighter III 3rd Strike has this with Urien looking down at the head of Gill, the series' Big Bad and his older brother.

 - Myth The Fallen Lords had a talking, severed head show up in the cutscenes, serving as an adviser to the sorcerer-generals in charge of the war against Balor.
 Turns out that the head is more interested in sowing chaos and discord among the good guys then actually helping them win.
 Given the amount of stuff that was based on Celtic lore, he's probably based on the aforementioned Bran.
+The prequel established that the head is actually from a previous incarnation of the Big Bad.

 - In The Elder Scrolls III: Morrowind expansion, Bloodmoon, a guy sends you to find his friend, who's an oracle.
 The friend, it turns out, is a skull.